 Reusing Grey Water for the Lawn and Garden

-What is Grey Water
+What Is Grey Water?

 Using grey water can cut down on water supplies during drought conditions.
 It can also cut down on the wattage used in a household.
 This saves energy while cutting down on the cost of utilities.

-Plants and detergents
+Plants and Detergents

 It is always better to use organic, biodegradable, low-phosphate soaps when reusing gray water.
 Many people just use the water straight to the garden or onto the lawn.
 Added fertilizers like calcium sulfate can be added to help adjust the pH levels.
-Bleach also should not be used if the water is to be used on plants of any kind.
+Bleach also should not be used if the water is to be used with plants of any kind.